QUASI-DEV/www/md/faq.md

 ### DA.. what?

 A Decentralized Autonomous Organization (DAO) is a form of company which operates entirely on the blockchain.
-In this case, the DAO is composed of DAO token holders that can review proposals and cast their votes to elect and direct a service provider which will represent them in the physical world.
+The DAO is composed of DAO token holders that can review proposals and cast their votes to elect and direct a Service Provider which will represent them in the physical world.
 This process is very similar to selecting a vendor or supplier.
 A DAO is however superior in many respects to a traditional company in the sense that all the decisions it makes are transparent, its finances can be audited by anyone and corruption is impossible.

+A primer to the mechanisms powering the DAO can be found on our <a href="https://blog.slock.it/a-primer-to-the-decentralized-autonomous-organization-dao-69fb125bd3cd#.wsxe19yc1" target="_new">blog</a>.

 ### Is this just for geeks?

 Definitely not.
 In order to make decisions, DAO token holders will be able to vote using a straightforward interface using Mist, the Ethereum browser.
 You'll have to be able to install software on your machine, and use what essentially looks and feel like a website.
-That's it.
+We will also provide video tutorials explaining most common tasks.

 ### What can the DAO do exactly?

-The DAO can choose a service provider to implement a technology or develop a product, either by sending funds directly or signing a smart contract.
-The smart contract specifies the terms of the relationship between the DAO and its service provider.
+The DAO can choose a Service Provider to implement a technology or develop a product by signing a smart contract.
+The smart contract specifies the terms of the relationship between the DAO and its Service Provider.

-Once a service provider has been selected, the DAO can call functions on the service provider smart contract, setting the values of operating parameters which could include, for example, what percentage of each Slock transaction is used to further fund the DAO, or what milestones have to be reached before the service provider receives certain payments.
+Once a Service Provider has been selected, the DAO can call functions on the Service Provider smart contract, setting the values of operating parameters.
+In our case, it could be setting what percentage of each Ethereum Computer transaction is used to further fund the DAO, or what milestones have to be reached before the Service Provider receives certain payments.

-What parameters are available depend on the service provider's smart contract and can range from a 'hands off' approach to having the DAO hold complete operational control.
+What parameters are available depend on the Service Provider's smart contract and can range from a 'hands off' approach to having the DAO hold complete operational control.

 ### In practice, what will happen after the DAO token sale?

-The default service provider Slock.it UG will submit a proposal to develop products and services (including of course the Ethereum Computer) in the form of a smart contract.
-The DAO can then vote on this proposal and, if accepted, interact with the smart contract using Mist, the Ethereum browser.
+The default Service Provider Slock.it UG will submit a proposal to develop the Ethereum Computer and its ecosystem in the form of a smart contract.
+The DAO will then vote on this proposal and, if accepted, interact with the smart contract.

-### I'm not a programmer - what will the first proposal to the DAO include?
+### What will the first proposal to the DAO include?

-Ahead of the token sale, we'll make public on our blog the terms of the smart contract or smart contracts we could sign off with the DAO.
-This proposal will include tutorials, a whitepaper, a FAQ, and 'how to' videos.
+We'll soon make make public the terms of the smart contract we intend to sign with the DAO.
+This detailed proposal will include a complete scope of work including Product Strategy, Hardware, Software, Marketing, Distribution, Education, Staffing, Communication and Licensing.
+All of it will be first distributed in plain English for the convenience of prospective participants.

 ### Will there be further proposals?

 Of course.
-No business can predict the future, not even the DAO - so it's expected for the DAO to review its engagement with the service provider at regular intervals.
-New proposals can be submitted by the service provider at anytime - each of these can be as simple or as complex as needed as the terms are written in a turing complete smart contract language.
+No business can predict the future, not even the DAO - so it's expected for the DAO to review its engagement with the Service Provider at regular intervals.
+New proposals can be submitted by the Service Provider at anytime - each of these can be as simple or as complex as needed as the terms are written in a turing complete smart contract language.

 ### Will the terms of the proposal be explained in plain English?

-Not only they will be explained in plain English, the smart contract itself can store plain English - holding the service provider responsible for its proposal.
+Not only they will be explained in plain English, the smart contract itself can store plain English - holding the Service Provider responsible for its proposal.

-### Can the DAO fire the service provider?
+### Can the DAO fire the Service Provider?

 Of course.
-Proposals will usually include a total amount (say, USD 1m to complete project A), an initial deposit (USD 300k to bootstrap project A) and a monthly payment (for example, USD 50K / month for 24 months).
-At anytime, the DAO can stop the regular payments if it is dissatisfied by the service provider, effectively firing it.
+Proposals will usually include a total amount (say, USD 5M to complete project A), an initial deposit (USD 1M to bootstrap project A) and a monthly payment (for example, USD 200K / month for 20 months).
+At anytime, the DAO can stop the regular payments if it is dissatisfied by the Service Provider, effectively firing it.

 ### Does this mean you created a model where you can be fired yourself?

 Yes, absolutely.
-We believe a relationship whereby the DAO stays in control of its funds is actually more beneficial to both parties than a traditional token sale where the service provider retains 100% of the funds.
+We believe a relationship whereby the DAO stays in control of its funds is actually more beneficial to both parties than a traditional token sale where the Service Provider retains 100% of the funds.

 ### How will voting take place?